Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 with auxiliary polynomial

-Since \eqref{Envelop1} together with the polynomial description of the domain $\mathbb{X}$ achieves a purely polynomial characterized envelope of $G(f)$, \eqref{Envelop1} is our first ingredient for a data-based polynomial envelope of $G(f)$.
-However, the coefficients $A^*$ of the true TP at $\omega$ is unknown because $f$ and its derivatives are not available.
+By equation \eqref{PolySecBound}, all points $(x,f(x))\in\mathbb{X}\times\mathbb{R}^{n_y}$ satisfy $p_\text{sec}(x,f(x),A^*)\leq0$, and thus envelope \eqref{Envelop1} includes the graph of $f$.
+Since \eqref{Envelop1} together with the polynomial description of $\mathbb{X}$ achieves a purely polynomial characterized envelope of $G(f)$, equation \eqref{Envelop1} is our first ingredient for a data-based polynomial envelope of $G(f)$.
+However, the coefficients $A^*$ of the TP at $\omega$ are unknown because $f$ and its derivatives are not available.
 To this end, we establish a data-based set-membership for TPs.

 \begin{defn}[Set-membership of $A^*$] The set of all coefficient matrices $A\in\mathbb{R}^{n_y\times n_z}$ admissible with the measured data \eqref{DataSetFunc} for pointwise bounded noise is given by $\Sigma_{\omega}= \{A:\exists \tilde{d}_i\in\mathbb{R}^{n_y},i=1,\dots,S, \text{\ satisfying\ } ||\tilde{d}_i||_2\leq\epsilon_i(\tilde{y}_i,\tilde{x}_i) \text{\ and\ } \tilde{y}_i=Az(\tilde{x}_i)+R_k(\omega)[f(\tilde{x}_i)]+\tilde{d}_i\}$ with $R_k(\omega)[f(x)]= ^T.$ \end{defn}